-St Bride’s Church, Fleet Street – where the tiered wedding cake began!
+St Bride’s Church, Fleet Street | Where the tiered wedding cake began

 The name St Bride’s for a church off Fleet Street could not be more apt, because it plays an important role in today’s wedding culture.
 While the name of St Bride comes from St Bridgit or St Bride of Kildare – a druidic slave and daughter of an Irish prince, who was born in 453.
 She gave away so many of her father’s possessions, he eventually allowed her to follow her religious calling.
-She is marked by a feast day, when it is customary to donate to the poor and a cake is baked for her travels.
+St Bridgit is marked by a feast day, when it is customary to donate to the poor and a cake is baked for her travels.

-The current St Bride’s was built by Sir Christopher Wren (1633-1723) in 1672, one of the first he designed as the City of London was rebuilt following the Great Fire Of London.
+The current St Bride’s was built by architect Sir Christopher Wren (1633-1723) in 1672, one of the first he designed as the City of London was rebuilt following the Great Fire Of London.
 It is thought to be the seventh church to stand on the site since the 6th century, with the Great Fire potentially destroying one dating back to the 15th century.
 The previous church was where the famous diarist Samuel Pepys (1633-1703) was baptised in 1633 and was mentioned in his diary entries concerning the great fire.
 Although the main church was open for worship from 1674, the tower and steeple weren’t complete until 1703.

 The steeple, consisting of four tiers, each diminishing in size the higher they are, was originally 234ft high, but lost 8ft in 1764 due to a lightning strike.
 After St Paul’s Cathedral, St Bride’s was Wren’s tallest church and was prominent on the London’s then-skyline.

 At weddings, it is commonplace to expect a tiered cake as the centrepiece of the reception, with everyone grabbing their cameras or smartphones to capture the iconic cutting of the cake by the bride and groom.
 Dessert at weddings were originally a stack of cakes, then a bride’s pie, before the bride and groom had their own separate cakes.
 Just like the traditional colour of a bride’s wedding dress, the white icing was meant to symbolise purity.

 Many thanks to the talented proprietor of Ashley Jane Cakes – a caterer located in Lancs – for allowing me to use a photograph of one of her wedding cake designs.

-- Christ Church Greyfriars: A little bit of nature amidst the concrete jungle of the City | Memoirs Of A Metro Girl
+Pingback: Christ Church Greyfriars: A little bit of nature amidst the concrete jungle of the City | Memoirs Of A Metro Girl

 Pingback: Missing – One church: The lonely bell tower of St Alban | Memoirs Of A Metro Girl

 Pingback: A hidden garden in the City: The ruins of St Dunstan-in-the-East | Memoirs Of A Metro Girl